notofonts/noto-docs/src/descriptions/NotoSansBuginese.md

-Noto Sans Buginese is a sans serif design for texts in the Buginese script.
+Noto Sans Buginese is a unmodulated (“sans serif”) design for texts in the Buginese script.
 It has multiple weights, contains 41 glyphs, 2 OpenType features, and supports 39 characters.